-- Bye requests must be made in writing to the Chair by March 30, 2021. - Bye requests to the National Program can only be made by athletes who finished in the top 8 and top 1⁄2 at 2020 World Single Distance Championships in an Olympic event or remain within two standard deviations of the podium pathway set at 2022 for National Team athletes and 2026 for NextGen Team athletes as of March 27th, 2020. - An athlete who races after February 11th, 2021 is ineligible to apply for a bye to the National Program, unless otherwise approved by the Chief Sport Officer. - An athlete granted a bye to the 2020-2021 National Program is ineligible to apply for a bye to the 2021-2022 National Program.
+- Bye requests must be made in writing to the Chair by March 30, 2023. - Bye requests to the National Program can only be made by athletes who finished in the top 8 and top 1⁄2 at 2023 World Speed Skating Championships in an Olympic event or remain within two standard deviations of the podium pathway set at 2026 for National Team athletes and 2030 for NextGen Team athletes as of March 20th, 2023. - An athlete who races after March 2nd, 2023 is ineligible to apply for a bye to the National Program, unless otherwise approved by the Chair. - An athlete granted a bye to the 2022-2023 National Program is ineligible to apply for a bye to the 2023-2024 National Program.

 - An athlete can only be the recipient of a maximum lifetime total of three (3) Bye requests to the Long Track National Program.
-Byes granted to Short Track athletes, while they are still members of the Short Track National Program, will be counted as one of the three Byes once the athlete transfers to the Long Track program. - Any Bye request received due to pregnancy will not count towards the stated maximum.
+Byes granted to Short Track athletes, while they are still members of the Short Track National Program, will be counted as one of the three Byes once the athlete transfers to the Long Track program. - Any Bye request received due to pregnancy will not count towards the stated maximum. - The athlete being awarded an injury card from Sport Canada (AAP).